hungle2002/Le_Quoc_Hung/Problem_6/README.md

 ## Additional Considerations and Improvements
 ### - Rate Limiting:
-- Implement rate limiting on the /api/v1/scores/update endpoint to prevent abuse (e.g., limit to X requests per minute per user).
+- Implement rate limiting on the /api/v1/scores/update endpoint to prevent abuse (limit to N requests per minute per user).
 ### - Logging and Monitoring:
 - Log all score update events for auditing and debugging.
 - Monitor API performance and WebSocket connections to ensure the system is healthy.
 ### - Scalability:
-- Design the system to extend beyond the top 10 leaderboard easily (e.g., top 1000) without major refactoring.
+- Design the system to easily extend beyond the top 10 leaderboard easily (top 1000) without major refactoring.
 ### - Testing:
 - Develop unit tests, integration tests, and load tests to ensure the module handles high update volumes and remains secure.
-### - Documentation:
-- Maintain and update this documentation with version control.
-Ensure that all diagram changes and design updates are reflected accordingly.